odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 When installing Manjaro OS (or other), keep the default btrfs for better snapshotting with Timeshift.

 # User setup:
-Change so no password needed for sudo for user "JohnDoe":
+Change so no password needed for sudo for user "JohnDoe":<br />
 `visudo -f /etc/sudoers`

 Enable: